ZexinChen/AlphaTracker/Manual/Tracking.md

 python3 download.py
 ```

 This step downloads pretrain weights that are needed for training and also trained weights that you can use for demo.
+The demo weights were trained based on data from 2 unmarked mice interacting in a cage.

 <br>